lf-energy/foundation/project-proposal.md

 ### Incubation Project Proposal Requirements

-Projects must be formally proposed via GitHub Issues (is this correct? where should these requests be made?).
+Projects must be formally proposed by answering the following questions and sending by email to tac@lists.lfenergy.org.
 Project proposals submitted to LF Energy should provide the following information to the best of their ability:

 **General information:**